tetsuo/tetsuo.github.io/articles/fp-denotational.md

 ---
-title: Introduction to FP semantics
+title: What makes Haskell click
-description: Demystifying denotational semantics
+description: What makes Haskell click
-cover_title: A primer to FP
+cover_title: Understanding FP semantics
 tags: haskell,fp,language
 published: 2023-05-30T12:41:00
 updated: 2024-09-08T01:20:00
 ---

-> Exploring denotational semantics &mdash;a mathematical approach to define what programs mean.
+> Exploring denotational semantics &mdash;a mathematical approach to defining what programs mean.

-In FP, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
-Here is an example from [Haskell](https://www.haskell.org/) demonstrating the Fibonacci sequence.
+In Haskell, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
+Here is an example demonstrating the Fibonacci sequence.

 ```haskell
 fib :: Integer -> Integer